Johnny Gray

-John Lee Gray Jr. (born June 19, 1960) is a retired American world class 800 meter runner from the mid-1980s to the late 1990s and the holder of the 600m world best.
-A four-time-Olympian (1984-1996) in 1985 he set the US record of 1:42.60 at a meet in Koblenz.
+John Lee Gray Jr. (born June 19, 1960) is a retired American world-class 800 meter runner from the mid-1980s to the late 1990s and the holder of the 600m world best.
+A four-time Olympian (1984-1996), in 1985 he set the US record of 1:42.60 at a meet in Koblenz.
 That time puts Gray as the nineteenth fastest performer of all time.
 He came seventh in the 1984 Summer Olympics, fifth in 1988, and won the bronze medal at the Barcelona Olympics of 1992.
 In 1993 Gray was one of the favourites to win a gold medal at the World Championships in Stuttgart as he had won the A-race at the prestigious meeting in Zurich.
 However, he failed to qualify for the final in Stuttgart.
 He also set the world 600 meter record in 1986 at 1:12.81.
 In 1992 and 1993 Gray came close to breaking the world indoor record over 800 m several times.
 He held the US indoor record at 1:45.00 (Sindelfingen 1992) till February 2019.

 Running career

 Gray went to Crenshaw High School, Santa Monica College, Arizona State University and received his graduate degree from California State University, Los Angeles.
-He ran his "professional" career for the Santa Monica Track Club.
+He ran his "professional" career for the Santa Monica Track Club, coached by Merle McGee.
 When he qualified for the 1996 Olympics by winning the 1996 Olympic Trials on his 36th birthday, he became the oldest male American track athlete to qualify for the Olympics.
 Other older athletes who qualified were throwers, race walkers, marathoners and pole vaulter Jeff Hartwig.
 Joetta Clark holds the same honor for women.

 Having led the Olympic 800 m race at the 1992 Summer Olympics with a blazing first lap at better than world record pace, Gray was passed twice during the final lap to claim the bronze medal.
 A reporter later asked him what he would have done differently if he could run the race a second time, and it is rumored that he responded, "I would have taken it out harder."
+Runners refer to such an attitude as "taking it to the Gray zone" in his honor.
 This tactic also resulted in some devastating failures as in the 1987 and 1993 World Championships when he jogged to the finish of quarterfinal races, depleted and defeated.
 He walked to the finish of the 1980 Olympic Trials.

-He was inducted into the USA National Track and Field Hall of Fame Dec.
-2008.
+He was inducted into the United States National Track and Field Hall of Fame December 2008.
 Also member of Santa Monica College Hall of Fame, Millrose Games in NYC Hall of Fame, Mt.
-Sac Relays Hall of Fame, and obtained the key to the city for Santa Monica, Inglewood, Walnut, Agoura Hills and New York.
+SAC Relays Hall of Fame, and obtained the key to the city for Santa Monica, Inglewood, Walnut, Agoura Hills and New York.